yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Post-Handshake Authentication

-Renegotiation in TLS 1.2 was replaced in TLS 1.3 by separate post-handshake authentication and key update mechanisms.
+Renegotiation in TLS 1.2 was (partially) replaced in TLS 1.3 by separate post-handshake authentication and key update mechanisms.
 In the context of protocols that multiplex requests over a single connection (such as HTTP/2 {{HTTP2}}), post-handshake authentication has the same problems as TLS 1.2 renegotiation.
 Multiplexed protocols SHOULD follow the advice provided for HTTP/2 in {{!RFC8740}}.

 ## Server Name Indication (SNI)